martinjackson/simple-widgets/docs/MenuUtils.md

 # Redirect

 This will redirect the page from one page component to another without a link name or link on the page.
-Parameters can be passed down to the other page component.  ***The Redirect component will only transfer control if either the Flat Menu or MenuBar is used.***
+Parameters can be passed down to the other page component.  ***The Redirect component will only transfer control if the or MenuBar is used.***

 Props: